fuseraft/arch_ideas/README.md

 # arch_ideas
-Just a scratchpad for my architecture ideas.
+Just a scratchpad/placeholder for my architecture ideas and random documentation.